Buhari Departs Abuja for Addis Ababa Friday - THISDAYLIVE

-President Muhammadu Buhari will on Friday leave the shores of Nigeria to attend the 33rd Ordinary Session of Heads of States and Governments of the African Union (AU) in Addis Ababa, Ethiopia.
+President Muhammadu Buhari will today leave the shores of Nigeria to attend the 33rd Ordinary Session of Heads of States and Governments of the African Union (AU) in Addis Ababa, Ethiopia.

 Presidential spokesman, Malam Garba Shehu, in a statement, said Buhari would join other African leaders from 54 countries to participate in the summit with the theme, “Silencing the Guns: Creating Conducive Conditions for Africa’s Development.”